AUBioInformatics22/MuscularDogstrophy/4_Variant_Call.md

   - Merge files containing selected variants using `bcftools merge`.
 - **[create_figures.R](scripts/create_figures.R):**
   - Generate a bar plot of coverage, including data from previous steps.

-### Process

-The script [4_variants.sh](scripts/4_variants.sh) was used to perform variant calling, utilizing `GATK HaplotypeCaller`.
-The script also extracts only SNP variants using `GATK SelectVariants` and filters variants using `GATK VariantFiltration`.
-Coverage was determined for the resulting VCF files using `vcftools`.
-These coverage values were plotted alongside data from previous processing steps to facilitate comparison (Figure 1).
-The VCF files were compared to the BAM files using IGV.

-### Discussion

-#### Statistical analysis

-We plan to compare the resulting statistical analysis and summary of the datasets.
-We will include an in depth summary of our data with comments on various quality aspects of our VCF files.
-We plan to use IGV to show examples of regions where a SNP is considered high quality versus low quality.
-Our pipeline has generated a high volume of SNP’s and we are in the process of determining those that are of high quality before isolating the area of interest for our final data analysis.

-#### Coverage

-The coverages from Step 1 were calculated for the raw whole genome.
-Compared to what was observed in the raw data coverage, the aligned chromosome coverage decreased, then further decreased after marking duplicates.
-However, when comparing the coverages calculated for all Chromosome X variants, the coverage increased significantly compared with the raw whole genome.
-For each sample, SNP coverage was higher than indels.
-Between samples, the first two samples (0001 and 0002) had coverages that were very similar.
-Sample 0005 had markedly higher coverage, and Sample 0006 had the highest coverage overall at all stages of processing (Table 1).

 ### Figures